dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 <!-- https://github.com/dart-lang/www.dartlang.org/issues/668 -->

-Although Dart supports two syntaxes of doc comments (`///` and `/**`), we prefer using `///` for doc comments.
-The `///` is more compact. ('/**' and '*/' add two "blank" lines to a multiline doc comment.)
-It is also easier to read in some situations, such as a doc comment that contains a Markdown list bulleted with `*`.
+Although Dart supports two syntaxes of doc comments (`///` and `/**`), we prefer using `///` because it's more compact. (`/**` and `*/` add two content-free lines to a multiline doc comment.)
+The `///` syntax is also easier to read in some situations, such as when a doc comment contains a bulleted list that uses `*` to mark list items.

 <div class="good">
 {% prettify dart %}
 /// Parses a set of option strings.
+///
-For each option:
+/// For each option:
 ///
 /// * If it is `null`, then it is ignored.
 /// * If it is a string, then [validate] is called on it.